SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-We recall from Section \ref{sde-model} that energy losses due to inelastic Coulomb interactions are incorporated into the SDE \eqref{VSDE} through a deterministic rate given by \(\varsigma_1\) and stochastic fluctuations with volatility given by \(\varsigma_2\).
+We recall from Section \ref{sec:sde-model} that energy losses due to inelastic Coulomb interactions are incorporated into the SDE \eqref{eq:VSDE} through two components: a deterministic stopping rate given by \(\varsigma_1\) and stochastic fluctuations (energy straggling) with volatility given by \(\varsigma_2\).
 To justify this model choice, we give a brief exposition on the theory of inelastic interactions (see \cite{BethandCorrections} for further details).
 First consider the setting of a proton with configuration $x = (E, R, \Omega)\in\mathcal{C}$ travelling through a homogeneous medium consisting of a unique element.
-Each inelastic interaction involves a certain energy transfer \(W\in [0,E]\) from the proton to the electrons of an atom in the medium.
-This energy transfer is completely characterized by the atomic energy-loss differential cross section \(f(W,E)\in \mathbb{R}^+\), \(W\in [0,E]\) and its moments
+Each inelastic interaction involves an energy transfer \(W\in [0,E]\) from the proton to the electrons of an atom in the medium.
+This energy transfer is completely characterized by the energy-dependent atomic energy-loss differential cross section \(f(W,E)\in \mathbb{R}^+\), \(W\in [0,E]\) and its moments